-But set against their surprise is the more tender picture of those who are surprised to find themselves welcomed into the line headed for the place of honour.
-It's a beautiful portrait of those saints whose service to others is so much a part of their behaviour that they are embarrassed at the recital of their deeds and amazed that service to those in need is service to Christ.
-Saints who are surprised to be reminded what could be more religious than attending to those who need care.
+But set against their surprise is the tender picture of those who are surprised to find themselves welcomed into the line headed for the place of honour.
+It's a beautiful portrait of those saints whose service to others is so much a part of their behaviour that they are embarrassed at the recital of their deeds and amazed that their simple actions were considered service to Christ.
+Saints who are surprised to be reminded that nothing is be more religious than attending to those who need care.
 Like so much of our faith the concept is simple, too simple to be accepted and believed, and thus too difficult to put into practice.
 So simple that we feel compelled to add layers of artificial behaviour, until the basic concept is finally lost amid the glitter.
 This final instruction from Jesus is meant as a chisel to chip away all those accretions and reveal once again the foundational message of God's love and compassion, of his call to live our lives demonstrating in constant daily routine actions that same love for others.

 It's a frightening idea that we will someday be called to account for who we are and how we have behaved, especially towards strangers, but it does help to clarify what's really important in our faith.
 At the same time we have both an increased responsibility to 'do good' since we hear again what it means to 'do good', and the opportunity to put our refreshed understanding into practice.
-Being aware of that end point underscores what's really important - living out the love and compassion God has for us in our unselfish service to others.
+Being aware of that end point underscores what's really important - living out the love and compassion God has for us in our unselfish service to others, especially to "the least of these."